JasonDGian/esp32/esp-script.md

 This version includes:
 - wifi connection configuration.
 - Certificate checks and copy mechanisms with working timestamp comparison.
+- calls server for task and receives latest simplified event.

 ```cpp
 // WiFi library for connecting to wireless networks